What is a gate valve?

 Do your valves open right or open left?

-Exercise Gate Vales at least once per year
+Exercise Gate Valves at Least Once per Year

 Consider A Larger Valve Box